 - Plans are not binding.
 If you talk about going to a bar, restaurant or simply meeting up for a picnic, talking about it does not mean that you will ever implement your plans.

-The well-being of everyone is highest priority.
-People keep asking me if I’m feeling okay and offer me food, drinks etc. People care about everyone equally and don’t prioritise single beings so much.
+- The well-being of everyone is the highest priority.
+People keep asking me if I’m feeling okay and offer me food, drinks etc. People care about everyone equally and don’t prioritize single beings so much.

 Hope you liked this blog entry. <3